Tomb of Seti I: Design

+Previously considered the longest tomb in the valley until the discovery of the Tomb of the Sons of Ramesses II, at 137.19 meters (450.10 feet), it contains well preserved reliefs in all but two of its seventeen chambers and side rooms.

 The design of the tomb follows a "joggled axis" style of architecture; the tomb entry's descending line is interrupted by a "wiggle" that changes to a sharper angle of descent when entering the tomb following the first chamber.
 The entry to the tomb consists of four hallways (A–D), each leading further underground; they have a number of murals depicting traditional religious imagery along with illustrations of Seti I before Ra.
 Deeper into the tomb, rooms F, Fa, J, Jb, Jc and Jd have intricately carved support pillars with well preserved decorations.
 It is also one of the first discovered tombs to have a vaulted burial chamber, along with remaining examples of construction, such as plastered over postholes where wooden beams would have been.

-A shaft was cut into the floor of chamber E, its purpose unknown.
+In common with many early tombs in the valley, chamber E has a well shaft cut into the floor.

+A tunnel known as corridor K slopes downward from beneath the location where the sarcophagus stood in the burial chamber.
+In 1960, the first attempt at excavation resulted in the partial clearance of nearly 136 m of the tunnel.
+Due to the poor quality of the rock through which the tunnel was cut, this excavation was abandoned for safety reasons.
+From 2007 to 2010, the Supreme Council of Antiquities undertook a second excavation, installing steel supports and a railway system for removing debris.
+Two staircases were uncovered, with the tunnel ending abruptly at the bottom of the second.
+The total length of the tunnel is 174 m.